Culture of New York City: Baseball

+Football

 The city is represented in the NFL by the New York Giants and the New York Jets, although both teams play their home games at MetLife Stadium in nearby East Rutherford, New Jersey, which hosted Super Bowl XLVIII in 2014.

 The New York Rangers represent the city in the NHL.
 The New York Islanders, who originally played in Nassau County on Long Island, and moved to the Barclays Center in 2015.
 Also within the metropolitan area are the New Jersey Devils, who play in nearby Newark, New Jersey.

+Basketball

 The city's NBA teams include the Brooklyn Nets and the New York Knicks, while the city's Women's National Basketball Association team is the New York Liberty.
 The first national college-level basketball championship, the National Invitation Tournament, was held in New York in 1938 and remains in the city.

+The Basketdolls is a recreational basketball league established in June 2024 in New York City.
+Founded by Devin Myers, the organization operates primarily in Brooklyn's Bushwick neighborhood and serves transgender participants.
+The league conducted its inaugural season from June 1 to September 2024, hosting 15 meetings at various public courts throughout New York City.
+As of 2024, the organization conducts its activities primarily on public basketball courts throughout New York City's five boroughs.

+Soccer

 In soccer, New York is represented by New York City FC of MLS, who play their home games at Yankee Stadium.
 The New York Red Bulls play their home games at Red Bull Arena in nearby Harrison, New Jersey.
 Historically, the city is known for the New York Cosmos, the highly successful former professional soccer team which was the American home of Pelé, one of the world's most famous soccer players.

+Tennis

+Queens is host of the U.S. Open Tennis Championships, one of the four annual Grand Slam tournaments.